Frequently Asked Questions

 Privacy and Confidentiality

-Maintaining the participant's confidentiality in the study is a priority.
+Maintaining participant's confidentiality in the study is a priority.
 All participant information will be handled in strict confidence in accordance with ethical and legal practice.
-Only authorised study staff will have access to the data.
-All participants who take part in the study will be issued a unique identifier number that will be used when collecting data.
-Consequently, no data will be published in such a way that an individual could be identified.
+Only authorised study staff will have access to the personal data.
+All participants who take part in the study will be allocated a unique identifier number that will be used when collecting and linking data, and no data will be published in such a way that an individual could be identified.
 Participation in this study is entirely voluntary and participants may withdraw at any time, even after they have agreed to take part.

-Within the United Kingdom head and neck cancer services are being centralised to a smaller number of larger centres.
+Within the United Kingdom head and neck cancer services have been centralised to a smaller number of larger centres.
 This has implications for both users and service providers.
 It is therefore crucial that practice within these cost-intensive services is both clinically effective and cost effective in order to ensure that people are receiving the best quality care and that NHS resources are being used efficiently.
-Therefore, the aim of the Head and Neck 5000 study is to evaluate the effectiveness of centralisation in head and neck cancer.
-As part of the study, we have recruited 5,511 people across the UK with head and neck cancer over a period of at least 2 years.
-We are comparing morbidity, mortality and quality of life outcomes across different centres and describing the individual economic cost of head and neck cancer care.
-The study also aims to identify prognostic indicators for head and neck cancer.
+The primary aim of the Head and Neck 5000 study was to evaluate the effectiveness of centralisation in head and neck cancer.

 Who is conducting the study?

-This study is being conducted by University Hospitals Bristol and the School of Oral and Dental Sciences, University of Bristol, Bristol Dental Hospital, Lower Maudlin Street, Bristol, BS1 2LY.
+This study is being conducted by University Hospitals Bristol and Weston and the Bristol Dental School, University of Bristol.

 Who is funding the study?

-The project has been funded by the UK National Institute for Health Research.
+The Head and Neck 5000 study was originally funded by a grant from the UK National Institute for Health Research.